Petun: Beaver Wars

 The fur trade and the French presence in the area ushered in change for Petun society.
-The French dealt with the Hurons as their primary trading partner, which blocked direct access by the Petun and others to valuable European trade goods.
-With the French seeking beaver pelts, the beaver was soon virtually extinct in Huronia itself, and the Hurons were forced to turn to others, such as the Algonquin, for furs.
+The French dealt with the Wendat as their primary trading partner, which blocked direct access by the Petun and others to valuable European trade goods.
+With the French seeking beaver pelts, the beaver was soon virtually extinct in Huronia itself, and the Wendat were forced to turn to others, such as the Algonquin, for furs.
 The Iroquois to the south, meanwhile, were beginning their campaign of expansionism which would become known as the Beaver Wars.
 The Dutch, well-established in their New Netherland colony and trading up the Hudson and Delaware rivers, were also desirous of furs and were willing to supply the Iroquois with European firearms.
-In contrast, the French strictly controlled access to firearms, and only supplied trusted Christian converts among the Huron.
-Epidemics and conflict with the Iroquois in the east had driven many Hurons to seek refuge at the French mission of Sainte-Marie among the Hurons (near modern-day Midland, Ontario) and to convert to Christianity.
+In contrast, the French strictly controlled access to firearms, and only supplied trusted Christian converts among the Wendat.
+Epidemics and conflict with the Iroquois in the east had driven many Wendat to seek refuge at the French mission of Sainte-Marie among the Hurons (near modern-day Midland, Ontario) and to convert to Christianity.

-In 1648, the Iroquois raided and destroyed a number of eastern Huron villages.
-That winter, a thousand-strong Iroquois army of mostly Seneca and Mohawk warriors secretly camped north of Lake Ontario, and in the spring they were unleashed on the Huron.
-The Iroquois overran the western Huron villages around Sainte-Marie; the French burned Sainte-Marie to avoid its capture by the Iroquois, then ultimately retreated from the Pays d'en Haut to the safety of Quebec.
-The Huron themselves dispersed in defeat, with some following the French to Quebec (settling at Wendake), while others took refuge among the Neutrals and the Petun.
+In 1648, the Iroquois raided and destroyed a number of eastern Wendat villages.
+That winter, a thousand-strong Iroquois army of mostly Seneca and Mohawk warriors secretly camped north of Lake Ontario, and in the spring they were unleashed on the Wendat.
+The Iroquois overran the western Wendat villages around Sainte-Marie; the French burned Sainte-Marie to avoid its capture by the Iroquois, then ultimately retreated from the Pays d'en Haut to the safety of Quebec.
+The Wendat themselves dispersed in defeat, with some following the French to Quebec (settling at Wendake), while others took refuge among the Neutrals and the Petun.

 By the end of 1649, however, the Iroquois had turned on the Petun as well.
-Many Huron and Petun were then absorbed into Iroquois society.
-However, a large group of Huron and Petun refugees fled to the upper Great Lakes, where they took refuge with the Odawa and Potawatomi.
+Many Wendat and Petun were then absorbed into Iroquois society.
+However, a large group of Wendat and Petun refugees fled to the upper Great Lakes, where they took refuge with the Odawa and Potawatomi.
 The bulk of them at first stayed with the Odawa on Manitoulin Island, then occupied the Michilimackinac–Green Bay area, before eventually migrating to the area near modern-day Detroit and by 1701 arriving at the southwest shore of Lake Erie.

 Later migrations

-They began to trade in Pennsylvania, where they were called the Wyandot, a corruption of Wendat.
-Under settler pressure, the Wendat were forced to move further west to Ohio territory.
+They began to trade in present-day Pennsylvania, where they were called the Wyandot, a corruption of Wendat.
+Under settler pressure, the Wendat were forced to move further west to Ohio Country.

 In the 1830s during the period of Indian Removal, most removed to the Indian Territory in present-day Kansas and Oklahoma.
 In 1843, they were all resettled in Wyandotte County, Kansas and in 1867, the American government gave them land in Indian Territory, now northeastern Oklahoma.
-Two tribes are federally recognized in the United States: the Wyandotte Nation (in Oklahoma) and the Wyandot Nation of Kansas.
-The Wyandotte Nation self-identifies as being primarily descended from the Petun, with mixed Huron and Wenro ancestry.
+Wyandotte people organized the federally recognized tribe, the Wyandotte Nation, headquartered in northeastern Oklahoma.
+Other descendants formed the unrecognized Wyandot Nation of Kansas.

+The Wyandotte Nation self-identifies as being primarily descended from the Petun, with mixed Wendat and Wenro ancestry.